Smoke & Honey: Greek, Jewish Soul Food Delight Comes to New Orleans - The National Herald

-No word on whether there’ll be a bagel and lox souvlaki but owner Vassiliki Ellwood Yiagazis is an actor and filmmaker who created Smoke & Honey as a pop-up as a pandemic pivot, said Nola.com.
+No word on whether there’ll be a bagel and lox souvlaki but owner Vassiliki Ellwood Yiagazis is an actor and filmmaker who created Smoke & Honey in pop-up form as a pandemic pivot, said Nola.com.

 The concept draws on her heritage and her upbringing in Greece, on the island of Aegina, just off of Athens, the site noted.
 “Food is in my blood, it’s one of the greatest joys of my life,” Ellwood Yiagazis said.
 “My food is Greek and Jewish soul food, grandma’s cooking.”